 The Breast, Cervical and Colon Health Program (BCCHP) at Spokane Regional Health District provides eligible women and men with free screening and diagnostic services specific to breast, cervical and colon cancer.
-Assistance may include for health exams, screenings, limited diagnostic testing, education, and access to treatment.
-The program covers nine eastern Washington counties – Adams, Asotin, Ferry, Garfield, Lincoln, Pend Orielle, Spokane, Stevens and Whitman.
+Assistance may include health exams, screenings, limited diagnostic testing, education, and access to treatment.
+The program covers nine eastern Washington counties – Adams, Asotin, Ferry, Garfield, Lincoln, Pend Oreille, Spokane, Stevens and Whitman.

 Income Guideline Examples

 *Through a grant from Every Women Can, women may receive breast cancer services if they are over 40 and over the listed income level, OR under 40.